 Our upcoming spring and summer programs will all be taking place in Berlin, Germany, our home base.

 Funny you ask!
-Soon we'll begin offering live online classes, as well!
+Soon we'll begin offering more live online classes!
 Initially, the focus will be on a mix of art, creative technology, and activism.
 We've had many great instructors come through and quite a few of them are doing important work in these areas.
 It's quite a critical time in the world and we really want to help get these important messages out into the world far and wide.
-We hope to announce these classes soon along with the rest of our 2017 schedule.
+We hope to announce these classes soon along with the rest of our 2018 schedule.
 Sign up for our newsletter and stay tuned!

 Well, for the most part that would be me, Rachel Uwa, although lately I've got a lovely band of cohorts by way of former students to experiment and do cool things with via the school.